Special Educational Needs and Disabilities

 Activities outside of the Classroom

-The Special Educational Needs and Disabilities Co-ordinator (SENDCo) at the Danesholme Infant Academy is Mrs K Martin.
+The Special Educational Needs and Disabilities Co-ordinator (SENDCO) at the Danesholme Infant Academy is Mrs D Reynolds.

 Details about admission arrangements for all pupils, including those with SEND can be found on our Admissions page.